“Christianity is not based on speculative philosophy;” it is a revealed faith. (14)

 Christianity makes a distinction between general revelation (in creation) and special revelation (in the Bible).

 God’s general revelation is called general because it is given to every human being in the entire world.
-It is given in and through nature and through the human conscience (which is why it is sometimes called “natural revelation”).
+It is given in and through nature, which is why it is sometimes called natural revelation.
 “The heavens declare the glory of God” (Psalm 19:1).
-God has given all human beings a sense of right and wrong.”
+God also reveals Himself directly through the human conscience.
+“In Romans 2:15, Paul says that the law of God has been written on our hearts, something John Calvin called the sensus divinitatis, or the sense of the divine.”
+(19) “God has given all human beings a sense of right and wrong.”
 (15)

 [Adapted from Everyone’s a Theologian by R.C.
 Sproul]